rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/26976)

-Before Rails 5.1, there were two interfaces for handling HTML forms, `form_for` for model instances and `form_tag` for custom URLs.
+Before Rails 5.1, there were two interfaces for handling HTML forms:
+`form_for` for model instances and `form_tag` for custom URLs.

-Rails 5.1 combines both of these interfaces with `form_with` and can generate form tags based on URLs, scopes or models.
+Rails 5.1 combines both of these interfaces with `form_with`, and can generate form tags based on URLs, scopes or models.

 ``` erb